-While there’s no denying Gawen “Bonzi” Wells was a respectfully enigmatic professional athlete, not many know he continues to hone in on his innate basketball skills as a collegiate coach.
-In fact, despite his successes throughout his 12 years in the NBA and 5 years in training education, he is arguably best remembered for being part of a team that earned an inimical moniker.
+Gawen “Bonzi” Wells had built a respectable career as an enigmatic professional athlete, but not many know he continues to hone his innate basketball skills as a collegiate coach.
+Despite his successes throughout his 12 years in the NBA and 5 years in training education, he is arguably best remembered for being part of a team that earned an inimical moniker.
 Netflix’s ‘Untold: Jail Blazers’ carefully chronicles the same, all the while underscoring how the Muncie, Indiana, native in question never once actually got in any major trouble himself.

 How Did Bonzi Wells Earn His Money?

-It was reportedly back when Gawen “Bonzi” Wells was just a young boy that he first developed a keen interest in basketball, which gradually evolved into passion as well as ambition.
-He thus played not only while attending Muncie Central High School but also while pursuing a Bachelor’s degree at Ball State University – he enrolled in 1991 and was in the class of 1998.
-According to records, he helped his team reach the NCAA Tournament after a long period, resulting in him being named the Mid-American Conference (MAC) Freshman Player of the Year.
+It was reportedly when Gawen “Bonzi” Wells was just a young boy that he first developed a keen interest in basketball, which gradually evolved into a passion and ambition.
+He played not only while attending Muncie Central High School but also while pursuing a Bachelor’s degree at Ball State University, where he enrolled in 1991 and graduated in 1998.
+According to records, he helped his team reach the NCAA Tournament after a long absence, earning him the Mid-American Conference (MAC) Freshman Player of the Year award.

 Bonzi kept his momentum going in the ensuing two years, but it was when he was a senior that he really shone through by breaking the prior conference record of 2,377 career points.
 He concluded his stint in the MAC with 2,485 points and 347 steals, so it’s no surprise he was named Player of the Year in 1998, too, just before he made himself available to the NBA draft.
 He was subsequently selected as the 11th overall pick by the Detroit Pistons, but he never played a game for them and was instead traded to the Portland Trail Blazers later that same year.